sebasong23/simpledockerlamp/README.md

-# simpledockerlamp
+# simpledockerlamp (LAMP with Laravel Support)

-This is a simple docker-compose file to create a LAMP stack with Laravel Support.
+This is a simple docker-compose file to create a LAMP stack with Laravel Support in Windows.
 It uses the official images for Apache, MySQL and PHP.
 I need a quick way to setup a LAMP and run laravel.
 Configuration and files all set in C:/docker folder